Video rental shop: 2020s

 In the 2020s, some video stores facing the loss of their business model have adapted by becoming non-profit organizations that focus on preserving an archive of film heritage and educating people about cinema.
 Operating as a non-profit enables a video store to use volunteer personnel and apply for foundation grants, which can make it feasible to operate with less rental revenue.
 However, due to a rising interest in physical media among collectors, as well as nostalgic factors, a few independent video stores have remained open in North America.

 Meanwhile, as of 2023, there are still more than 2,000 video rental stores in Japan, including Tsutaya and Geo.
 But like many other places, the number of stores in Japan is decreasing year by year.

 In 2022, CBC News reported that Ottawa still has two DVD rental stores: Movies n' Stuff (12,000 titles for rent and 40,000 more in storage) and Glebe Video International (18,000 titles for rent).

 Movies n' Stuff's owner, Peter Thompson, attributes the continued interest in video rental stores to the rising cost of streaming subscription services and patrons' desire for the personalized film recommendations he provides.

 On April 23, 2024, Chicken Soup for the Soul Entertainment, Redbox's parent, announced a $636.6 million loss in 2023, and warned that without any options to generate additional financing, the company may be forced to liquidate or pause operations, and seek a potential Chapter 11 bankruptcy protection filing.
 However, Chicken Soup for the Soul Entertainment did also report that Redbox's sales increased last year, seeing a 66% increase in annual revenue to $112.7 million.
 On June 29, 2024, the company filed for Chapter 11 bankruptcy protection after missing a week of paying its employees and failing to secure financing.

 On July 10, 2024, a bankruptcy judge ordered to convert Chicken Soup for the Soul Entertainment's Chapter 11 bankruptcy into a Chapter 7 bankruptcy liquidation after accusing the company's previous CEO of misusing the business and failing to pay employees or support healthcare.
 Over 1,000 employees were laid off and over 26,000 Redbox kiosks will shut down permanently, marking the end of major physical video rental services in the United States.

-In 2025, Night Owl Video, the first dedicated video store in New York since the closure of Kim's Video in 2014, opened in Williambsurg, Brooklyn.
+In 2025, Night Owl Video, the first dedicated video store in New York since the closure of Kim's Video in 2014, opened in Williamsburg, Brooklyn.
 Co-owner Aaron Hamel cited the want for a sense of community and the growing popularity physical media and the tangibility of browsing in-person as opposed to online.
 The store has also reported that VHS tapes are growing in popularity amongst horror film fans.